 - Meanwhile, preheat a cast iron skillet or nonstick fry top to medium to medium-high heat.
 The pan should not be so hot that it is smoking or it will burn the arepas.

-- Pan fry the arepas for 2-3 minutes per side, or until each side is golden brown and cooked through.
+- Pan fry the arepas for 2-3 minutes per side, or until each side is golden brown and cooked all the way through.
 The cheese should be melted in the center.

 - Serve warm with a side of sour cream or spread salted butter on top.
-Sprinkle with sea salt and enjoy!
+Sprinkle with sea salt, melted butter, fresco cheese or any assortment of your favorite toppings and enjoy!